Dristi-b/Rust-Detection-using-Texture-and-Color-Features-using-multimodal-data/README.md

 ture features, combining these extracted features, and classifying the healthy and rust-affected crops.
-Machine learning based Random Forest (RF), Support Vector Machine (SVM), and K-Nearest Neighbor (KNN) models are used to achieve higher performance, resulting in greater ac curacy in identifying rust pathogens.
-The performance of our model ex ceeds existing approaches and is also the highest among feature-based methods, making it the most potential method for rust detection.
+Machine learning based Random Forest (RF), Support Vector Machine (SVM), and K-Nearest Neighbor (KNN) models are used to achieve higher performance, resulting in greater accuracy in identifying rust pathogens.
+The performance of our model exceeds existing approaches and is also the highest among feature-based methods, making it the most potential method for rust detection.